semateos/ia-router-core/README.md

 A router matches a string, typically the URL, and returns a set of `matches` (MatchResult) that can be used to determine the further execution flow.

 There is no single router in this package.
 Every route is a router itself.
 Routes can be combined for a more complex route(r).

+The routes are not reactive by itself.
+Do make them reactive use the package [ia-router-reactive](https://github.com/InnoAccel/ia-router-reactive).
 # API
 ## Routes
 Every route defines two methods: `doesMatch` and `match`.
 All routes do match the complete string.